Tools for your IP-strategy to elevate your business

 You name, design, the way you write and package things...

-The brand, trade secrets, content on your wesite and social media etc. of your business can be worth a lot.
-And often this is overlooked by businesses, who base all their efforts on patents.
+The brand, trade secrets, content on your website, and social media, among other assets, of your business can be worth a lot.
+And often this is overlooked by companies, which base all their efforts on patents.

 Your business is so much more than your technology and products or services, and trademarks, copyrights and design rights can play a pivotal role in making sure no-one gets too close to confuse your customers to believe you are them – or they are you (or that you collaborate…)